What is After Call Work?

 Once an advisor completes their tasks, they go back to being available for another call.
 So, the pattern of an advisor’s working day will look like this:

-After Call Work is Performed in “Wrap Time”
+After Call Work Is Performed in “Wrap Time”

 The total time that an advisor works on ACW is known as “wrap time” or “wrap-up time” and, although the customer is not involved at this stage, ACW is a part of the interaction and is therefore included in the total handling time for the call.

-It is important to remember this when calculating your contact centre’s Average Handling Time (AHT), which is an vital metric to calculate when determining how many staff are needed in the contact centre – if you use an Erlang Calculator.
+It is important to remember this when calculating your contact centre’s Average Handling Time (AHT), which is a vital metric to calculate when determining how many staff are needed in the contact centre – if you use an Erlang Calculator.

 To reduce wrap time, and therefore AHT, some of the ACW can be carried out during the call, so long as the quality of the call isn’t impacted by the advisor doing so.